dkaser/edac-dev/docs/unraid/tailscale/docker-options.md

 ---
 title: Tailscale Options for Docker Containers
-description: Explains different methods for connecting Docker containers to Tailscale, including TSDProxy with Label Manager, sidecar containers, LinuxServer.io's Tailscale Docker Mod, and "Use Tailscale".
+description: Advantages and disadvantages of different methods for connecting Docker containers to Tailscale.
 ---

 # Tailscale Options for Docker Containers